nrk19/dns-sistema.sol/README.md

 - Set negative cache TTL to 2h (7200s)
 - Set tierra and venus as the domain name servers
-- Set marte as the domain mail server
+- Set marte as the domain mail server with a priority of 10
 - Set the corresponding aliases to name servers and mail server

 #### REVERSE ZONE (/var/lib/bind/sistema.sol.rev) ####